tst-ccamp/earthenterprise_wiki/Install-Fusion-or-Earth-Server.md

 In the commands below, you may need to change "optimize=1" to "release=1", depending on which type you used when building the source code.
 You should use the same flag for both the build and install commands.

+**Note:** You will need to run the commands in this step before installing Fusion and again before installing Server.
+If you plan to install both, you can add the "-nop" flag to the fusion install command.

 To build the install package, run the following commands:

 #### **Step 1: Mandatory - copy binaries**